the episode

 Kimberly Faith: And so what else is there?

-Lynn McLarty: It’s for just to a good relationships going with your mate.
+Lynn McLarty: Is to keep just a good relationship going with your mate.

 Kimberly Faith: Right.

-Kimberly Faith: and that’s that is, you know, serving each other is a big part of
+Kimberly Faith: And you know, serving each other is a big part of that.

 Lynn McLarty: That’s right.